Skip to main content

 The government’s Moneyhelper website provides more information on credit union savings accountscurrent accounts and borrowing.

-The process of taking savings from an employee’s net pay is straightforward and little other input is required from the employer once things are set up, however there is absolutely no obligation on you to help your employee in this way if you do not wish to.
+The process of taking savings from an employee’s net pay should be straightforward and little other input is required from the employer once things are set up, however there is absolutely no obligation on you to help your employee in this way if you do not wish to.

 If this is something that you are interested in looking into however, then the credit unions have lots of help and information for employers on setting up an account and making the payroll deduction.
 The first step is to contact a credit union.